lucidrains/simple-hierarchical-transformer/README.md

 - [ ] auto-set window size to be half of max sequence length for fine and all hierarchies
 - [ ] build out simple local attention block, for use across all hierarchies
 - [ ] add flash attention to local attention library
+- [ ] figure out if attention can be shared across hierarchies

 ## Appreciation